JSMSR/JSMSR/README.md

 We currently do not accept downstream!

-If you need APNIC LIR service, please move to AS139317
+If you need APNIC LIR service, please move to AS139317 If you need RIPE LIR service, please move to [AS202888](https://t.me/@zh_210320)

-If you need to access Moe IX, please go to AS138211
+If you need to access [Moe IX](https://moeqing-network.gitbook.io/moeix/moeix-cgo/vm-wang-luo-shuo-ming), please go to AS138211

 If you have any questions and help please send a letter to [admin@jsmsr.com](mailto:admin@jsmsr.com)